luismiguelcasadodiaz/splunk/02_working_with_time.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/ab14cf24-d725-4cf9-8b09-ada375ca0da7)

-In this example I try to bin the event in intervals of 15 minutes
+In this example, I try to bin the event in intervals of 15 minutes and made some statistics over the event intra bin.
+Count number of files names as indexations.
+Distinct count of filees names as indexes, a ratio of times each index is indexed ans the sum of the files sizes.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/0ab4babb-f7c0-4341-8881-33d6f6475b1d)

 ## Formating Time (06:12)